Generally, “working on existing tickets” means keeping up with a customer correspondence in the thread view. You can do this by:

 🔥 Keeping an eye on escalations¶

 SLAs are optional and require configuration by your instance administrator.
 Administrators can learn more about SLAs in our admin documentation.
+If you can’t see escalation timestamps, it is not configured by your admin.

 On the top of every ticket being applicable for SLA escalations, you’ll find two dates next to the ticket number.
 By hovering the escalation date, Zammad will display all upcoming escalation times based on the SLA configuration.